Tasnimul-Sharan/manufacturer-website-server-side/README.md

 - created an Admin role.
 - implemented payment process.

-* implemented add review.
-* anay one can order any parts.
+* Any one can order any parts.Implemented add review.
 * get all the orders from server.
 * implement add product, delete product, manage product.
 * implemented jwt token in client side and verify it in server side.